Best Headphones for Mixing Review In 2022

 Not everyone can mix music, it is a complex art and having the proper pair of headphones will help you master that art.
 Not everyone is born a hi-fi enthusiast.
 If you are not, that is okay.
 This article is for you.
 Here is a list of the best mixing and mastering headphones that most professionals in the music industry need to use at some point in their careers.

-Top 10 Best Headphones for Mixing In 2021
+Best Headphones for Mixing Review In 2022

 1. AKG K 701